Southwest Mashed Potatoes

 METHOD:

-When chiles are tender, puree them in a blender with just enough soaking water to get them moving.
+Once softened, puree the chiles in a blender with just enough soaking water to create a smooth paste.
+Set aside.

 CHEF NOTES: